 Hi, my name is Adam and I love to cook.
 Mainly bread, Vietnamese food and anything that can be conceived on a Big Green Egg.

-A recent expedition to Vietnam turned out to be a life-changing experience as far as culinary endeavours are concerned.
+An expedition to Vietnam a few years ago turned out to be a life-changing experience as far as culinary endeavours are concerned.
 Prior to this, I shied away from cooking, sticking with the simple stuff … roasting a chicken, cheese on toast, that sort of thing.
+And I could still screw those up from time to time.

 It was a singular event in Halong Bay that both broke down my preconceptions of, and ingited my passion for, cooking.
 Since then, cooking has progressed from something to be avoided into a hobby and now this blog.